fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 ### Naming conventions

 The convention I have worked with is that any method that returns a `boolean` should end with a question mark.
 This saves having to add prefixes like “is-” to method names.
-Conversely if a method does not return a boolean, its name should not end with a question mark.
+If a method does not return a boolean, its name should not end with a question mark.

 ### Named Parameters

 Here’s an example of using _named parameters_.
-This means that when the method is called (in this case when the ViewComponent is instantiated), none of the parameters are mandatory.
+When this method is called (or in this case when the ViewComponent is instantiated), none of the parameters are mandatory.

 <figure>